 Band 1 2021 (Commenced Before 1 Jan 2021)

-Learning outcomes1. express knowledge, ideas and opinions in their professional field, both orally and in written form, with confidence and clarity
+1. Express knowledge, ideas and opinions in their professional field, both orally and in written form, with confidence and clarity;

 Graduate attributes1.
 UC graduates are professional - communicate effectively